barracudanetworks/ngf-aws-templates/ASG/README.md

 - Auto Scaling Group with proper Launch Configuration and Scaling Policies
 - additional helper elements: routes, Internet Gateway, NAT Gateways, SNS topic and SQS queues.

-Note, that for most of the deployed resources, names are automatically created using ASG name parameter as prefix.

 ## Template Parameters

 | CFT Label | Parameter Name |  Description |